Kreeblah/DietPiTimeServer/README.md

 ^? ntp.myisp.net                 2   9   377   509  -2116us[-2122us] +/-   18ms
 ```

+If it doesn't, sometimes you may need to start up Chrony manually on the first boot with:

+`service chrony start`

+At that point, you should be able to validate as above.

 This lists each of the refid sources from the Chrony config along with any time servers in the config (or servers from pools in the config).
 The important column is the one labeled `S`.
 If a source is the one actively being used, it will have a `*` there.
 If it's possible to use but not currently being used (this will happen for a little bit at startup as the GPS hat gets a lock on satellites and Chrony polls data), it will have a `?`.
 If it's determined to be a "falseticker", or an unreliable clock, it will have an `x` and be ineligible for selection.

 If you eventually (it may take some time, possibly several hours, depending on how long it takes to get a lock on enough satellites) see a `*` here by the PPS source, that means that Chrony has selected it and is serving time data from it.
 It's good to validate it by making sure it's not too far off from other time servers listed, but the likelihood of that happening is very low.

 At this point, you should be able to configure a client to use your new time server as an NTP source.
 If you'd like to validate the accuracy on your client to make sure it's not wildly inaccurate, you can visit [time.is](https://time.is).
 The resolution is only going to be in the millisecond range, but it's enough to verify that the synchronization worked and is providing a time that's able to be validated within the error range of an Internet request.

-If you set up an RTC, you can also write the time to your it (which may be useful to do on a regular basis, as the RTC will have some amount of drift on its own) with the following:
+If you set up an RTC, you can also write the time to it (which may be useful to do on a regular basis, as the RTC will have some amount of drift on its own) with the following:

 `hwclock -w -v`